nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 `local-part` must be alphanumeric, or these special characters: `+.-_`.

 `domain` must be alphanumeric, or these special characters: `.-`.
-`domain` can be separated into multiple parts with `.`, and the ending part must be at least 2 alphanumeric characters.
+`domain` can be separated into multiple parts with `.`, and the last part must be at least 2 alphanumeric characters.
 - Each part must start and end with alphanumeric characters.
 - e.g. `example.com` is separated into two parts, `example` and `com`, and is a valid `domain`.